10.4 Progress Reports

 - Give your clients or supervisors a chance to evaluate your work on the project and to suggest or request changes

-- Give you a chance to discuss problems in the project and thus to forewarn the recipients
+- Give you a chance to discuss problems relating to the project and thus to forewarn the clients or managers

-- Force you to establish a work schedule, so that you will complete the project on time
+- Require you to establish a work schedule, so that you will complete the project on time

 Format of a Progress Report